Mut-snippet/lug-deploy-tracker-sfdc/README.md

 ## Dashboard Example 📊

-Here's a visual example of a full **Deployment Dashboard** built using the results provided by this app:
+Here's a visual example of a full Deployment Dashboard built using the results provided by this app, with filters for **time range** and **deployment status**.

 ![Dashboard](media/images/deploy_dashboard.png)